metacraft-labs/DendrETH/docs/ROADMAP.md

 2. Integration with [Hyperledger Cactus](This is project would be the first introducing trustless , automatic state migration across chains).

    Hyperledger Cactus is the leading open-source, enterprise-grade interoperability project.
 Cactus aims to promote integration between enterprise systems and different blockchains.
 Cactus also provides support for developing infrastructure that integrates with Ethereum, and the developed oracle and bridge, including but not limited to: operators, relayers, and products on top of the bridge/oracle.
 The goal of this investigation is to diminish the entry barrier to enterprises wanting to use Ethereum 2.0.
 We can extend the current Ethereum connector to support Ethereum 2.0, and facilitate the integration with the developed bridges.

-### 2023

-Goals:

-- Commission a security audit for the entire system.

-- Develop a zero-knowledge circuit for the Ethereum fork-choice algorithm, providing similar security to an Ethereum full node.
-Develop succinct solutions for the long-range attack based on chain selection rules based on total participating balance, lower exit activity and penalized lower post-fork block density.

-- If necessary, create a custom Ethereum testnet, using a `hash_tree_root` based on hash function such as Pedersen Hash or Poseidon that is more friendly to zero-knowledge circuits.

-- Validate our use cases and produce academic research based on them.

 ## Collaboration and Reporting